PratikGhoghari/Marketing-Campaign-Analysis/README.md

   -   Facebook advertising appears to be a more effective channel for generating conversions compared to AdWords advertising, based on the sample data analyzed.
   -   Given the significant difference in conversion rates between Facebook and AdWords, consider reallocating resources towards Facebook advertising efforts.
 This could involve increasing  ad spend, expanding targeting efforts, or experimenting with different ad formats to capitalize on the platform's effectiveness in driving conversions.

+    ## ** Regression Analysis **
+    - What will happen when we do go with the Facebook Ad?
+How many facebook ad conversions can I expect given a certain number of facebook ad clicks?

 ## **Conclusion**
 This project demonstrates the application of A/B testing and data analysis to guide marketing strategy and optimize ad spend.
 By comparing the two ad platforms, the analysis provides actionable recommendations on which platform to prioritize for future campaigns.
 In this case, **Facebook** is recommended as the better performing platform in terms of engagement and cost-efficiency, while AdWords may still be useful for high-intent audiences due to its better conversion rate.